|

 is hoping to bring to you a series of articles and recipes

-over the summer which will change your way of life and
+over the summer which will change your way of life and bring

-as you enjoy the long summer evenings.
+the long summer evenings.

 Kevin

-Taylor is a regular contributor at RecipeGoldmine -
+Taylor is a regular contributor at RecipeGoldmine - click

 here to visit the website.